 Eligibility:

 An organization may apply for and receive only one CCP grant per year.
-Priority will be given to new projects that reach a diverse and wide audience.
+Grants will be awarded for projects and programs that are new and reach a diverse and wide audience.

 - Grants will not be awarded to support an endowment.